brtasln/GuessTheNumber-qtapp/README.md

 # GuessTheNumber-qtapp
-Guess the Number app made with QT6
+Guess the Number made with QT6